-Students living in hall should also contact their warden or the wardennial team.
+Students living in hall can also contact their warden or the wardennial team for general advice.
 Residence staff are not medically qualified, but all wardennial staff and some other residence staff are trained in basic first aid (including mental health first aid) and will liaise with emergency health services as appropriate.
 University staff are not responsible for the ongoing medical care of any student.

 All international students will need to change to a UK sim for their mobile whilst studying here in St Andrews in order to access NHS services, including urgent medical care.
 Find out more about mobile phones.